viciEnzoh/mlops-framework-xnid-mlflow/examples/readme.txt

 EXAMPLES
 > 'ad_alad_paper.json': optimization of ALAD model for anomaly detection task, as reported in the paper
-> 'ad_iforest_paper.json': optimization of Isolation Forest model for anomaly detection task, as reported in the paper
 > 'bmd_paper.json': optimization of XGBoost model for binary misuse detection task, as reported in the paper
 > 'mmd_paper.json': optimization of Random Forest model for multiclass misuse detection task, as reported in the paper